anish-lakkapragada/Hand-Classification-For-Autism-Diagnosis/README.md

 <p><img src = "docs/Approach.png"></p>
 <p>It is easy to see that this kind of feature representation and model architecture would easily fit into a model device even unoptimized.
 Our heaviest model uses &lt;50,000 parameters. </p>
 <h2 id="approaches">Approaches</h2>
+<p>We tried multiple approaches to create the best model.
+Our first approach was the most simple - we just used all the 21 landmarks MediaPipe detects to create the location frames.
+However, we wondered whether this would make the model overfit to the small hands present in the dataset.
+So to eliminate hand shape, we tried a one landmark approach where we only used the 0th landmark in the location frames.
+Because of the shakiness in the videos of our dataset, we decided it may not be wise to depend on only one landmark, so we tried a "mean landmark" approach where we took the mean of the <em> (x, y, z) </em> coordinates of all detected landmarks for each frame.
+This mean coordinate of all detected coordinates would be used frame by frame in this approach.
+The last approach was to use six landmarks found on the edge of the hands, numbered 0, 4, 8, 12, 16, and 20. </p>
 <h2 id="results">Results</h2>
 <p>We found that the best results on our recorded videos and on our dataset came from using the six landmarks approach.
+Explanations for why this happened are described in the Discussion section of our paper.
 This approach almost always predicted correctly on our self-recorded videos and got a good, consistent accuracy on our dataset.
 It&#39;s (validation) accuracy, precision, recall, F1 Score, and AUROC over 10 runs are shown below.</p>
 <table>
    <thead>
       <tr>